MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-set-data-alerts-in-the-windows-10-mobile-app.md

     ![](media/powerbi-mobile-set-data-alerts-in-the-windows-10-mobile-app/power-bi-windows-10-no-alerts-yet.png)

-4. Choose to receive alerts above or below a value, then set the value.
+4. Choose to receive alerts above or below a value, and type the value.

     ![](media/powerbi-mobile-set-data-alerts-in-the-windows-10-mobile-app/power-bi-windows-10-set-alert.png)